Giving students a complete understanding of the social and legal aspects of crime

 Reno, NV 89557-0214

 - Complete the GRE examination.
 Have your scores sent to the graduate school.
+GRE requirement for the fall 2021 semester have been temporarily waived due to COVID-19.

 - Submit two letters of recommendation (three preferred) to the graduate school.
 Your letter writers must submit the letters to the graduate school.
 Do not send letters directly to the department.
 At least two letters should be written by professors or others in academia who can address your intellectual ability to complete a Master's level education.